Diana-Kieru/WeatherApp/README.md

 * Use SharedPreferences to save an important piece of data in your app.
 * Utilize dialogs to inform users of login status.
 * Use a SearchView widget to gather user input.

+## WEEK 4
+* Includes two gesture listeners OR two animations, OR utilize the camera within your application.
+* Implements one alternate resource.

 ## Setup/Installation Requirements
 * You need to have Java, Android Studio, gradle, Junit, Jdk and sdk installed.
 * Clone the repository